dtonhofer/prolog_notes/swipl_data_types/README.md

 **Note on dicts**

-- The SWI-Prolog manual says this about [dicts](https://eu.swi-prolog.org/pldoc/man?section=bidicts):
+The SWI-Prolog manual on [dicts](https://eu.swi-prolog.org/pldoc/man?section=bidicts):

 > SWI-Prolog version 7 introduces dicts as an abstract object with a concrete modern syntax and functional notation for
 > accessing members and as well as access functions defined by the user.